imapsync/imapsync/README.md

 SECURITY

     You can use --passfile1 instead of --password1 to give the password since it is safer.
-With --password1 option, any user on your host can see the password by using the 'ps auxwwww' command.
-Using a variable (like $PASSWORD1) is also dangerous because of the 'ps auxwwwwe' command.
+With --password1 option, on Linux, any user on your host can see the password by using the 'ps auxwwww' command.
+Using a variable (like IMAPSYNC_PASSWORD1) is also dangerous because of the 'ps auxwwwwe' command.
 So, saving the password in a well protected file (600 or rw-------) is the best solution.

     Imapsync activates ssl or tls encryption by default, if possible.

     What detailed behavior is under this "if possible"?

     Imapsync activates ssl if the well known port imaps port (993) is open on the imap servers.
 If the imaps port is closed then it open a normal (clear) connection on port 143 but it looks for TLS support in the CAPABILITY list of the servers.
 If TLS is supported then imapsync goes to encryption.

     If the automatic ssl/tls detection fails then imapsync will not protect against sniffing activities on the network, especially for passwords.